-All records of archaeological clearance and approval by Sydney Metro will be kept by the ER and relevant environmental managers on the project.
+All records of archaeological clearance and approval by Sydney Metro will be kept by the relevant environmental team and or manager on the project.

 GLC will receive archaeological clearance for Area 1a and 1b prior to commencement of the Project at the Parramatta Metro Station construction site.